Airtable

 The Airtable node in StackAI enables seamless integration with your Airtable workspaces.
 You can perform database queries, retrieve records, and automate data management tasks as part of your workflow automation.

-Choose the action that you'd like to perform in Airtable (e.g., query, write).
+Choose the action that you'd like to perform in Airtable (query or write).

-Connect to Airtable by signing in to your account.
-The Airtable node requires a valid Airtable connection (API key or OAuth connection) to access your bases.
+Establish a connection to Airtable by either signing in via the New Connection button or selecting an existing connection from the dropdown.
+The Airtable node requires a valid API key or OAuth connection to access your bases.
+Validate the connection is 'Healthy' with Test.

-Fill out the parameters for the action that you'd like to take in Airtable by setting up the inputs and configurations.
+Fill out the parameters for the action that you'd like to take in Airtable by setting up the Inputs and Configurations (more details in dedicated sections below).

 The node can be connected to input nodes (for dynamic queries), LLM nodes (for natural language queries), or other action nodes for advanced automation.